OpenTechSchool/html-css-beginners/source/core/style.rst

 The second way to write CSS for a document is with an "external" CSS file.

-Open a new file in your editor and save it with a .CSS extension in the same directory as your HTML file (give it a name like ``styles.css`` for now.)
+Open a new file in your editor and save it with a ``.css`` extension in the same directory as your HTML file (give it a name like ``styles.css`` for now.)